Why Did Demi Lovato Go To Rehab?

 In her upcoming four-part exclusive YouTube documentary, Demi Lovato: Dancing with the Devil, Lovato pulls back the curtain on her years-long battle with sobriety.
 In 2018, Lovato suffered a drug overdose that nearly took her life.
 Now, almost three years later, she speaks her truth and answers the question, “why did Demi Lovato go to rehab?”

 An Ongoing Struggle That Led to Overdose

 “I had three strokes.
 I had a heart attack,” the pop songstress revealed.
 She also stated that she suffered brain damage as a result of the overdose.
 Although Lovato survived the event, it was a close call.
-During her emergency hospitalization, her doctor told her she had “five to 10 more minutes” to live.
+During her emergency hospitalization, her doctor told her she had “5 to 10 more minutes” to live.

-According to Demi Lovato, drug overdose was “the darkest time of her life” and the reason why she went to rehab.
+According to Demi Lovato, her drug overdose was “the darkest time of her life” and the reason why she went to rehab.
 Drugs and alcohol destroyed her, but at times, she felt like they were saving her life.
 When suicidal ideations appeared, drugs became her coping mechanism.
 Even in her worst moments, the drugs kept her hanging on by a thread.

 Demi Lovato’s Recovery From Overdose

 As regular people, it can be challenging to relate to celebrities and their lifestyles.
 Sometimes it seems as though we’re from two completely different worlds—but are we, really?
 Lovato’s story begins to meld the two, proving that anyone can struggle with substance use disorders.

 Being so open and honest about her struggles has made Lovato an inspiration for many.
 She has repeatedly pushed back against body shaming in the media and spoken candidly about her battles with addiction.
 Her music became an outlet for both the songstress and her fans.
 Songs like ‘Sober’ showcased Lovato’s emotional honesty, powerful lyrics, and raw voice.